eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ### Participant List

-An active list of all registered participants, e.g., <https://registration.ietf.org/110/participants/hackathon/>, is maintained by the Secretariat.
+An active list of all registered participants, e.g., {{PARTICIPANTS}}, is maintained by the Secretariat.
 Important information displayed for each registrant includes the set of projects and technologies in which each participant is interested and an email address.
 This information is optional at the time of registration and may be updated or removed by editing one's registration.

 ### Caps on Registrations